-3.1.
+3.2.
 Hard-copy submission

-Manuscripts and figures should be prepared using the file formats listed in §3.9.
+Manuscripts and figures should be prepared using the file formats listed in §3.10.
 Three paper copies and the electronic file(s) should be submitted; authors are reminded to keep an exact copy of the submission for later editorial adjustments and for checking proofs.
 Crystal data should be submitted in CIF format (see §11).
 Unless stated otherwise in §2, the submission should be sent to the Section Editor or any of the Co-editors, taking into account their areas of expertise.
-On acceptance, an electronic version of the final manuscript will be required by the Editorial Office.
+On acceptance, electronic files as specified in §3.10 will be required by the Editorial Office.